TUDelft-PRIME-Books/Linear-Algebra/Chapter1/Lines_and_Planes.md

 ::::

-## Parametric Vector Equation of a Plane
+## Parametric vector equation of a plane

 Finally, let us take a look at a _parametric vector equation_ of a plane.
 Such an equation will be very similar to a parametric vector equation of a line in the plane $\mathbb{R}^2$, but in this case we will need two directional vectors instead of one.